-The DRO is designed for Insolvent Individuals who have no assets [less than £1,000], little surplus income [less than £50 per month] and liabilities of less than £20,000.
+The DRO is designed for Insolvent Individuals who have no assets [less than £2,000], little surplus income [less than £75 per month] and liabilities of less than £30,000.
 The court is not involved in DROs which is a scheme run by The Insolvency Service [a government agency].
 The DRO lasts for 12 months and during that time creditors named in the order cannot take action to recover their debt.
 At the end of the period, the debts listed in the DRO will be discharged and the Insolvent Individual will be free from those debts.
-Please refer to the booklet “Guide to Debt Relief Orders” in our Library Section and visit The Insolvency Service web-site to see how you can apply for a DRO.
+Please refer to the booklet “In Debt-Dealing with your creditors” in our Relevant Guides section and visit The Insolvency Service web-site to see how you can apply for a DRO.

 You can only be made bankrupt by a court either on your own application or more usually on the application of one of your creditors.
 Once the Bankruptcy Order is made, your assets will vest in the Official Receiver [an official in The Insolvency Service] who may call a meeting of creditors to have a Licensed Insolvency Practitioner appointed your Trustee in Bankruptcy.
 It is the Trustee’s role to realise your assets, including your matrimonial home, for the benefit of your creditors.
 You are usually discharged from bankruptcy after 12 months, although the administration of the bankruptcy can continue for several years after that date.
 There are certain rules called “bankruptcy restrictions” that you must follow whilst you are an undischarged bankrupt.
 For example, you cannot act as a director of a limited company or obtain credit in excess of £500 without first advising the provider that you are a bankrupt.
 It is a criminal offence to break the restrictions.

 Contact our licensed insolvency practitioners directly to discuss how we can assist.